 Products are the physical goods, digital files, and services that you sell.
 To create a product, you need to specify the name and upload product images.
-In addition, you can add product details that help your clients better understand the product: add available sizes, SKU, description, etc. You don't have to provide every detail for each product.
+In addition, you can add product details that help your clients better understand the product: add description, available sizes, weight, etc. You don't have to provide every detail for each product.

-Images show your customers what your products look like.
+Images show customers what your products look like.
 Selling to consumers is all about presentation.
-Show the various perspectives of the product such as front, side, underneath, close-up, etc., so customers can see what they are buying in detail.
+You can show the various perspectives of the product, such as front, side, underneath, close-up, etc., so that customers see what they are buying in detail.

 Remember, the quality of your product images directly affects your ability to generate sales.
 Here are some tips:

 - Each product image should be of uniform size and style across all products you sell.

 - Use high-quality images, so customers can see any fine details.

 Name is the title of your product.
 When you name a product, you can automatically make customers think about its most valuable components and what they can get when they buy this product from you.

 Description is the information about your product.
 It emphasizes product advantages, lists its characteristics, or highlights product features.
 You may also use videos, images, and animated elements to help describe your product.
 Unique product descriptions rank higher in search engines.